mafrax2/SpringSecurityAuth/SpringSecurityAuth/README.md

 https://dev.mysql.com/downloads/mysql/

 After downloading the mysql 8 installer and installing it, you will be asked to configure the password for the default `root` account.

 This code uses the default root account to connect and the password can be set as `rootroot`.

 If you add another user/credentials make sure to change the same in the code base.

 ### Running App

 Post installation of MySQL, Java and Maven, you will have the choice to let spring boot create the tables for you or do it yourself.

+If you want Springboot to handle it for you first add :

+spring.datasource.username=root
+spring.datasource.password=rootroot

+to the application.properties file, then launch the application with your IDE

-For this, please run the sql commands present in the 'schema.sql' file first under the `resources` folder in the code base, then `Data.sql` file .
+If you want to create the tables yourself please connect to your MySQL instance, and run the sql commands present in the 'schema.sql' file first under the `resources` folder in the code base, then `Data.sql` file .

-Finally, you will be ready to import the code into an IDE of your choice and run the App.java to launch the application.

-### Testing
+A third option would be to run mvn clean package -DskipTests=true in your ide or in a command window after navigating to the project folder.

+This will generate a jar file.
+Please copy this jar file to a folder of your choice.

+Then add a "config" folder in this folder.
+Then add an application.properties file in it.
+Write

+spring.datasource.username=root
+spring.datasource.password=rootroot

+in this file.
+Then navigate on your terminal navigate to the folder with the jar file and run

+java -jar "NAME OF THE JAR".jar